mmbmf1/mmbmf1/posts/pagination-strategies.md

 ## Introduction

 Pagination with LIMIT and OFFSET.
 Handle large datasets efficiently with navigation metadata.
+Essential for any API that might return more data than a client can reasonably handle in one request.
+Provides a smooth browsing experience while keeping response sizes manageable.

 ## The Problem

 Returning all data can be slow and consume excessive bandwidth for large datasets.
+When you have thousands or millions of records, fetching everything in one request becomes impractical.
+Response times increase, memory usage spikes, and network transfer becomes a bottleneck.
+Mobile clients especially struggle with large payloads.

 ```typescript
 const result = await query('SELECT * FROM users');